rhobots-ai/rhobots-flow/SETUP_GUIDE.md

 ## Example Session

 ```
-🚀 Welcome to Autobots Setup!
+🚀 Welcome to App Template Setup!
 ==================================================
 This script will help you customize the template for your project.
 Please provide the following information: